-The input switches automatically on the Flat Panel TV and AV system (AV receiver or amplifier, etc.) when playback is started on the player or the Home Menu or Home Media Gallery is displayed.
-When the input is switched, the playback picture, the Home Menu or Home Media Gallery appears on the Flat Panel TV.
+The input switches automatically on the Flat Panel TV and AV system (AV receiver or amplifier, etc.) when playback is started on the player or the Home Menu or the Home Media Gallery is displayed.
+When the input is switched, the playback picture, the Home Menu or the Home Media Gallery appears on the Flat Panel TV (Auto-select function).
+If the Flat Panel TV's power is being turned off at this time, it may turn on automatically (Simultaneous power function).
+When the language information from a connected Flat Panel TV is received, you can have the player's on-screen display language change automatically to that of the Flat Panel TV (Unified language function).

-Simultaneous power function

-When playback on the player is started or the Home Menu or Home Media Gallery is displayed, if the Flat Panel TV's power was off, its power turns on automatically.
-When the Flat Panel TV's power is turned off, the player's power automatically turns off.

-Unified language function

-When the language information from a connected Flat Panel TV is received, you can have the player's on-screen display language change automatically to that of the Flat Panel TV.
 This function is available only when playback is stopped and the menu screen is not displayed.

-• Also refer to the operating instructions of the Flat Panel TV and AV system (AV receiver or amplifier, etc.).
+Also refer to the operating instructions of the Flat Panel TV and AV system (AV receiver or amplifier, etc.).